ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp; <div class="content-narrow">

-&nbsp;   <h2>What comes next</h2>
+&nbsp;   <h2>Next lesson</h2>

 &nbsp;   <p>

-&nbsp;     The next lesson introduces common ways to describe and classify data, including

-&nbsp;     variable types and why they matter for analysis.
+&nbsp;     Next, you will learn how to classify data into types of variables and why those types matter for correct analysis.

 &nbsp;   </p>